 Posterior tibial artery

-- via artery of tarsal canal (dominant supply)
+- via artery of the tarsal canal (dominant supply)

 Anterior tibial artery